AmYre/my42/cpp/README.md

 About the language itself I have nothing much to say, very versatile, lots of useful libs, loved the overriding of operators and templates.<br/>
 I remember having a good laugh when discovering templates 🤣.<br/>
 I watched the videos of intra 42 to document myself, and as expected, 42 philosophy is so encline to embrace robustness in code.
 The videos are all about enforcing rules, good practices, const, private, types...<br/>
-But when templates are finally approached, they are described as one of the best and powerful tools (they gibe birth to containers).<br/>
+But when templates are finally approached, they are described as one of the more powerful tools in c++ (they give birth to containers).<br/>
 Seems like the power of it resides in removing the types by making everything generic 🤣🤣<br/>
-I mean...Why bother then?
+I mean...Why bother being so conservative then?
 Go directly code in JS 🤣🤣🤣<br/>
 Anyway.<br/>
 <br/>
-C++ was fine, cool to learn and have by my side.
-I want to focus on the modules.<br/>
+C++ was fine, cool to learn and to have as a skill.
+But I want to spill the tea on the modules themselves.<br/>
-On how 42 didactise, create subjects, pretexts, to learn it.<br/>
+On how 42 didactize, create subjects.<br/>
 <br/>
 And to be franc.
 It is close to catastrophic.<br/>
 <br/>I love my school.
 Proud to be a stud.
 Wearing the merchs.
 Bragging about it outside.<br/>